weshebert20/express-routing-lesson/readme.md

 You'll use Node modules in every Node or Express app you'll make.
 Splitting up your code into multiple files helps to organize your code and package your code for use by other developers.

 Pulling the routing info into another file is common practice.
-This can be the start of the Model-View-Control(MVC).
+This can be the start of the Model-View-Control(MVC) architecture.

 body-parser is also the first example of the most common Express pattern of creating middle-ware or code that makes an adjustment to the request and then passes that adjusted request to the rest of the app to use.